dtao/aiadventures/thoughts/explaining-ai-terms-the-feynman-way-pt1.md

 Regarding instrumental convergence, I questioned the idea that self-preservation is an inevitable value of any intelligent system, and speculated that irrationality could emerge in otherwise rational systems for reasons we (or at least _I_) don't yet understand.
-I have a hunch that the phenomenon of the mesa optimizer is in fact related to this.
+I have a hunch that the phenomenon of the mesa-optimizer is in fact related to this.
 Rationality as we know it could be the result of a particular optimization, which (perhaps coupled with certain other emergent phenomena e.g. moral values) produces another layer of irrationality.

 ---

 I give myself a **3 out of 5** on this topic.
 Once again, to score higher I would need to read more about it.
-Actually, to give myself a 5 out of 5 I would want to build a simple prototype that demonstrates mesa optimization.
+Actually, to give myself a 5 out of 5 I would want to build a simple prototype that demonstrates mesa-optimization.
 I wonder how feasible that would be.

 ### Orthogonality thesis